AdvancedModularManikin/specification/operational_data_model.md

  Service (QoS) settings for DDS-RTPS.

 ### `PhysiologyValue` & `PhysiologyWaveform` Topic Fields
+#### `educational_encounter`
+Generated and assigned by the Module Manager (or equivalent) when a Scenario is loaded.
+This value is used to uniquely identify the instance of a Scenario being run.

 #### `simulation_time`
 Value of the simulated clock, in milliseconds since UTC Unix epoch.
 Because this is tightly coupled to the simulated physiology,